 To help fund a more ambitious (and expensive) production in 2013, the Stephen Joseph Theatre launched the Production Syndicate; a variety of experiences related to the production of the play which could be bought by the public with the proceeds going towards the cost of staging of Arrivals & Departures.

 Arrivals & Departures was officially announced by the Stephen Joseph Theatre, Scarborough, on 25 February 2013 and had its world premiere on 6 August 2013 at the Stephen Joseph Theatre, Scarborough.
 The play was met with a five-star review from The Times within which the publication's lead theatre critic, Libby Purves, described it as Alan's "new masterpiece: ambitious, inventive, mischievously funny but emotionally serious with a shocking, ironic and redemptive final twist."
 The play was almost unanimously well-received with the consensus being this play once again showed Alan Ayckbourn innovating and moving into new territory as a playwright.
+At the end of 2013, it was also listed in The Guardian as one of the critic Michael Billington's top 10 shows of the year.

 This need to continually innovate in his writing sees Alan Ayckbourn pushing himself in a new direction with Arrivals & Departures and it is his first play centred around memories.
-The play is framed by a military's team's attempts to apprehend a terrorist at a train station, but is actually centred on a military liaison Ez and a traffic warden from Harrogate called Barry whose stories are told through flashbacks; the play's title derives from the fact all the scenes are set at various points of arrival and departure such as railway and bus stations and airports.
+The play is framed by a military's team's attempts to apprehend a terrorist at a train station, but is actually centred on a military liaison Ez and a traffic warden from Harrogate called Barry whose stories are told through flashbacks; the play's title derives from the fact many of the scenes are set at various points of arrival and departure such as railway and bus stations and airports.

 Copyright: Simon Murgatroyd.
 Please do not reproduce without permission of the copyright holder.